Aliases for KCNJ2 Gene

 GeneCards Summary for KCNJ2 Gene

 KCNJ2 (Potassium Inwardly Rectifying Channel Subfamily J Member 2) is a Protein Coding gene.
 Diseases associated with KCNJ2 include Andersen Cardiodysrhythmic Periodic Paralysis and Short Qt Syndrome 3.
-Among its related pathways are Oxytocin signaling pathway and Salivary secretion.
+Among its related pathways are Inwardly rectifying K+ channels and Transmission across Chemical Synapses.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ12.

 UniProtKB/Swiss-Prot Summary for KCNJ2 Gene